• Skip to primary navigation

 If you’re certain you turned off iCloud Photos, skip to our troubleshooting section below.

-How do I download iCloud Photos to my PC?
+How Do I Download iCloud Photos to My PC?

-But if you’ve got ample free storage and you want your photos stored on your iDevice, you just need to change a setting and wait for them to download.
-Then you can copy them from your DCIM folder to your PC.
+But if you’ve got ample free storage and want your photos stored on your iDevice, you just need to change a setting and wait for them to download.
+Then, you can copy them from your DCIM folder to your PC.
+That feature is called Download and Keep Originals.

 As your photos and videos are all downloaded, they populate the DCIM folder on your iDevice.
 You can then connect it to your PC and transfer the photos across.